Lilienthal Vorflügelapparat: Development and Construction

-Lilienthal did not report on his experiments with mechanical control devices either in his essays or in his lectures, but only in letters to Alois Wolfmüller in Munich.
-Wolfmüller was an engineer and aviation practitioner and undoubtedly Lilienthal's most inspiring correspondence partner in terms of aviation technology.
+Lilienthal did not report on his experiments with mechanical control devices either in his essays or in his lectures, but he shared information with some fellow enthusiasts in letters, especially with Alois Wolfmüller in Munich, but also with James Means (one of the founders of the Boston Aeronautical Society), who had invited Lilienthal to come to the U.S. to teach American enthusiast the secret of flight.
 Wolfmüller had devised a device for warping the wings as well as a device for sitting in the flying machine.
 After the parties had agreed on "accommodating reciprocity in the protection of legitimate interests", a kind of nondisclosure agreement, Wolfmüller presented his ideas in a detailed letter dated September 28, 1895, together with the results of experiments carried out on the control of flying machines of Lilienthal's design.
-This prompted Lilienthal to openly reveal his own experiments with wing warping and rudder control.
-The Wright brothers developed the wing warping mechanism to patent maturity just a few years later.
+This prompted Lilienthal to openly reveal his own experiments with warping the wings and rudder control.
+The Wright brothers continued the development of the wing warping mechanism to patent maturity a few years later.
 It constituted the actual basis for the ultimate success of the two American aviation pioneers.

-Figure 3 shows a Lilienthal drawing of a wing warping mechanism, which served as a control mechanism for Lilienthal's flying apparatus.
+A sketch shows a Lilienthal drawing of a wing warping mechanism, which served as a control mechanism for Lilienthal's flying apparatus.
 The lower tensioning wires do not end at one point on the frame cross, but at various points on a lever arm.
 The lever arms were moved by moving the hips, as the hands were needed to hold on to the apparatus.